Passing on wealth to the next generation—also called wealth transfer—is a challenge faced by many families.

-According to research, 70% of intergenerational wealth transfers fail, according to a study conducted by Roy Williams and his partner Vic Preisser of The Williams Group.
+Despite best intentions, research reveals a troubling forecast: 70% of intergenerational wealth transfers fail to achieve their intended outcomes, according to a study conducted by Roy Williams and his partner Vic Preisser of The Williams Group.

 These experts studied substantial wealth transfer by 3,250 families over a period of 20 years.
 Their research revealed that wealth causes friction and dispute among family members.